-- the proper planning and sustainable development of the area (e.g. appropriate land use (zoning), road safety, development density, size, location, adherence to established planning and development practices); - provisions of the development plan; - any other relevant plans (e.g. local area plan); - Government or Ministerial policy and guidelines issued by the Minister under Section 28 of the Planning and Development Act 2000, as amended;

-- the provision of a Special Amenity Area

-Order relating to the area;
+- the proper planning and sustainable development of the area (e.g. appropriate land use (zoning), road safety, development density, size, location, adherence to established planning and development practices); - provisions of the development plan; - any other relevant plans (e.g. local area plan); - Government or Ministerial policy; - the provision of a Special Amenity Area Order relating to the area;

 - types of conditions that can be attached;

-- any European site (e.g. Special Areas of Conservation; Special Protection Areas)

 and

-- submissions and observations made by members of the public or prescribed bodies on the application.
+- any European site (e.g. Special Areas of Conservation; Special Protection Areas).